xtfocus/aimesoft_interview/vault/InterviewQuestions.md

-# BERT related Interview topics
+# (possible) BERT related interview topics

+Other than the big picture of transformers, some details you are expected to know as a NLP specialist:

 1. About `[CLS]` token

-What is the `[CLS]` token?
-Why is it at the start of the sequence?
-What is it used for?
-What are the alternatives?
+Also called the classification token.
+Why is it at the start of the embedding output (`last_hidden_state[0]`): It actually doesn't mattter start or end because it's not a recurrent model.

+You also have to option to not only use the last layer but earlier layers's [CLS].

 2. About tokenization
 How does tokenization works in BERT?
 Name other tokenization techniques.
 What's the tokenization in PhoBert?